The Ultimate Laser Tattoo Removal Glossary: A to Z Guide

 Keratinocytes

-Short definition: The main cells of the epidermis, involved in healing and skin barrier restoration.
+Short definition: The main cells of the epidermis, involved in healing and in the skin barrier.

-Keratinocytes account for about 90% of epidermal cells.
-They produce keratin and coordinate restoration of the skin barrier.
-Their fast renewal cycle (28 days) supports post-laser recovery.
-Excessive damage to keratinocytes is associated with risks of scarring and hypopigmentation.
+Keratinocytes make up around 90% of epidermal cells.
+They produce keratin and orchestrate the rebuilding of the skin barrier.
+Their rapid renewal cycle (28 days) is a favourable factor for recovery after laser.
+Excessive damage to keratinocytes is associated with the risk of scarring and hypopigmentation.

 See also: Skin barrier, Healing, Hypopigmentation.